-Values of radioactive material discharges into atmosphere and hydrosphere from NPP A-1 and technologies of RAW treatment and conditioning between 1994 - 2010 are shown in the following tables (table F.4.3a, or table F.4.3b).
-It can be stated that in 2010, the same way as in all the previous years, the limits for radioactive material discharges have not been exceeded, while discharges of corrosion and fission products into atmosphere have been deep below the authorized limits.
+Values of radioactive material discharges into atmosphere and hydrosphere from NPP A1 and technologies of RAW treatment and conditioning between 1994 - 2013 are shown in the following tables (table F.4.3a and tables F.4.3b1, F.4.3b2 or table F.4.3c).
+It can be stated that throughout the monitored period, the limits for radioactive material discharges have not been exceeded, while discharges of corrosion and fission products into atmosphere have been deep below the authorized limits.